Auxilor/auxilor.github.io/docs/ecoshop/how-to-make-an-item.md

 ```
 #### `conditions`

 Any conditions that must be met to sell the item.
-Read here for more info: [[configuring-a-condition|Configuring a Condition]].
+Read here for more info: [Configuring a Condition](https://plugins.auxilor.io/effects/configuring-a-condition).

 ```yaml
 sell: